canopas/go-reusable-functions/README.md

-# go-scaffolds
+# go-reusables

-Comprehensive collection of essential and reusable functions for Go developers.
+A comprehensive collection of essential and reusable functions for Go developers.

-This repository aims to provide a solid scaffolds of foundational tools that enhance Go programming experiences and streamline the development workflow.
+This repository aims to provide solid reusable functions of foundational tools that enhance Go programming experiences and streamline the development workflow.

 ## Features

 - 🚀 Streamline development with foundational utility functions.
 - 🛠 Simplify common tasks with reusable code snippets.
-- 🧰 Build upon a strong scaffold of well-tested Go functions.
+- 🧰 Build upon strong reusables of well-tested Go functions.
 - ⚡ Boost productivity and code readability in your projects.

 ## Requirements